DIY Baby Nursery Ideas on a Budget

 • Avoid oil-based paints/sealers during pregnancy; dispose of rags safely.

-• Recommended placement: The crib wall (for a bold focal point) or the wall opposite the crib for calmer sleep vibes.
+• Recommended placement: The main focal wall or the wall opposite the sleep area for calmer vibes.

 2. Upcycled Dresser → Changing Station